-The International Physician & Scientist Services section of the Graduate Medical Education Department is here to assist all international trainees in clinical and non-clinical programs.
+Visa & Immigration Services (VIS) is here to assist all international trainees in clinical and nonclinical programs.

-Our first priority is to make sure you are maintaining your legal status in the United States and are able to legally participate in your training program.
+Our priority is to make sure you are maintaining your legal status in the United States and are able to legally participate in your training program.

 Second to this, we can assist you in finding the information you need to live and work in the U.S. It is our hope that this handbook is the first step in providing you with comprehensive information you and your family need to have a successful and happy experience in the U.S. and particularly in Cleveland.
+We welcome your questions, comments and feedback.